DeNepo/study-lenses/lenses/trace-log/user-guide.md

 - variables: log when declared, assigned, or read
 - conditionals: when evaluated & which path
 - objects/arrays: when values are changed

+> editor on left, tracelog in console, updates in realtime?